Grammatical gender in German

-All German nouns are included in one of three grammatical genders: masculine, feminine or neuter.
-However, the gender is not relevant to the plural forms of nouns.
+All German nouns are included in one of three genders: masculine, feminine or neuter.
+While the gender often does not directly influence the plural forms of nouns, there are exceptions, particularly when it comes to people and professions (e.g. Ärzte/Ärztinnen).

 In German, it is useful to memorize nouns with their accompanying definite article in order to remember their gender.
 However, for about 80% of nouns, the grammatical gender can be deduced from their singular and plural forms and their meaning.

 Noun forms

 Derivational suffixes in particular, together with most noun endings, consistently relate with specific genders, and there are very few frequent exceptions to this (as reflected in the first column).
 Nevertheless, the details in the second column are not solid rules, and their irregularities should be noted.